Michael McFadyen's Scuba Diving Web Site

 Just past Sea Horse Rock I found a grey nurse shark on a dive on 18 April 2007.
 The shark was a small female, a bit over 1.5 metres long.
 She came in while I was taking photos of a small sea dragon and swam over to the wall, went up the top and to the west.
 She then came back to the bottom and went back east and then up over the reef top and disappeared to the south.
 This was the first grey nurse shark I have seen at Bare Island but I have seen them on the southern side of Botany Bay at Inscription Point and nearby.

-There have been reports of pygmy pipehorses (they look like tiny sea horses) hidden in the red weed in this for many years area but despite many searches, it took me a long time to find one.
-On 20 April 2006, I found one (20 mm long) on a rock to the north-east of the cave/overhang mentioned later.
-However, two days later I could not refind it.
-I have since found a few here at different times.
+We see pygmy pipehorses (they look like tiny sea horses) hidden in the red weed in this for many years.
 Look for weed that moves out of sync with the current.
 Another way to find is to move your hand a few millimetres above the weed and watch for anything that moves trying to avoid your hand.

 Orange anglerfishRed Indianfish